RBLopez/more-diverse-devout/README.md

 ## Reworked State Atheism mechanics
 - The newly-renamed Humanism(Atheism), Confucianism, and Buddhist religions all have an 'Atheist' trait.
 - Any country with an 'Atheist' state religion may adopt State Atheism without changing their existing State Religion.
-- Countries with a theist state religion will have their State Relgion changed to Humanism when adopting State Atheism, but can regain their original state religion back if they move away from State Atheism.
+- Countries with a theist state religion will have their State Religion changed to Humanism when adopting State Atheism, but can regain their original state religion back if they move away from State Atheism.
 - Countries with a Humanist state religion will see the Devout interest group deactivated (though the Minority Faith interest group will be more popular under State Atheism).